Policies

 Users are not permitted to display or distribute any forms of promotional/informational materials without prior approval from Library management.

 All users are expected to engage with library staff and other users in a respectful and courteous manner.
-They should behave in a civic minded manner within library premises (e.g. by not putting their feet on seats or tables or littering).
+They should behave in a civic-minded manner within library premises (e.g. by not putting their feet on seats or tables or littering).

-In general, library users have the right to request others to conform to proper behavior in the Library.
+In general, library users have the right to request others to conform to proper behaviour in the Library.
 The Library reserves the right to ask a disruptive user to leave the Library premises, impose suspension of library privileges and take further disciplinary measures as it sees fit.

-2. Food and drinks
+2. Food and Drinks

 Any kind of food, whether for consumption or safe-keeping, is not allowed in the Library.
 Drinks in covered containers may be brought into the Library but users should exercise caution to prevent spillage.